paypal-examples/v6-web-sdk-sample-integration/client/components/epsPayments/html/README.md

 - Verify API server is running on port 8080
 - Check server logs for errors
 - Validate order payload format

-## Important Notes

-- **Geographic Availability**: EPS is primarily available in Austria
-- **Required Fields**: EPS requires a full name field for the payer
-- **Presentation Mode**: This implementation uses popup mode for the payment flow

 ## Documentation